-Protected Areas Of Latvia – Best Places To Visit
+Protected Areas – Best Places To Visit In Latvia

-The protected areas in Latvia are also protected on European Union level.
+The protected areas in Latvia are of European Union importance.
 Most of them are Natura2000 sites.
-The best areas to visit are the four national parks and North Vidzeme Biosphere Reserve.
+Some of the best places to visit in Latvia are the four national parks and North Vidzeme Biosphere Reserve.
 Yet there are also several other great protected parks that you should not miss.

-There are also cozy popular towns to be visited in Gauja National Park.
+There are also cozy popular towns that you may wish to visit in Gauja National Park.
 Such places are Sigulda, Krimulda, Turaida, Līgatne, and Ungurmuiža.
-Also, the new Latvian cultural center Cēsis with its more than 800 years old town is a must see.
+Also, the new Latvian cultural center Cēsis with its more than 800 years old town is a “must see” place.
 You can get to the Sigulda (50 km/31 miles) or Cēsis (90 km/56 miles) by train or bus from Riga and rent a bike there.
-Or you can travel by car and be more mobile.
+Or you can travel by car and be more mobile when visiting Latvia.

-Slītere National Park is the wildest national park in Latvia.
-It is in the northwest part of the country including Kolka Cape, where the open Baltic Sea and Riga Bay meet.
+Slitere National Park is the wildest national park in Latvia.
+It is in the northwest part of the country and includes Kolka Cape- the place where the “two seas” (open Baltic Sea and the Gulf of Riga) meet.
 Earlier it used to be a strict nature reserve with a very limited public access.
 Today it is a national park open for visitors.
-Yet in some parts, the access is still restricted because of their natural values.
+Yet in some parts, the access is still restricted to protect natural values.

 The park is quite far from Riga (160 km/99 miles to Kolka) but much closer to the very nice Talsi Town.
 Kolka Cape is only 64 km/40 miles from Talsi.
 You can get to Kolka by bus, but it will take some four to five hours from Riga.
 Thus a car is the best choice to travel around there.

-Ķemeri National Park is the closest national park to Riga.
+Kemeri National Park is the closest national park to Riga.
 This makes it also the most visited one.
-The most attractive parts for visitors are Great Ķemeri Bog with its boardwalk.
-Lake Kaņieris is a great spot for bird watching and angling.
-You can get to Ķemeri National Park by train or bus from Riga.
+The most attractive parts for visitors are Great Kemeri Bog with its boardwalk.
+Lake Kaņieris is a perfect spot for bird watching and angling.
+You can get to Kemeri National Park by train or bus from Riga.
 It is also a short (ca. 45 minutes) drive by car from the capital.

 North Vidzeme Biosphere Reserve is the biggest protected area in Latvia.
-As the name itself suggests the reserve is located in the northern part of Vidzeme.
-This is the central part of Latvia.
+As the name itself suggests the reserve is located in the northern part of Vidzeme, which is the central part of Latvia.

 Getting there depends on the activities you plan to do.
 A car is always the best option to get the most of your trip.
 However, you can also choose a bus.
-To get to Vidzeme Stony Beach go to Tūja village.
+To get to Vidzeme Stony Beach go to Tuja village.
 If you plan activities in Salaca River you can choose to go to Mazsalaca Town.
 It is the starting point of the most beautiful boat trip on this river.
-Another option is to go to Staicele or Salacgrīva Towns.
-The latest one being at the sea.
+Another option is to go to Staicele or Salacgriva Towns.
+The latest one is at the Gulf of Riga.
 You can also choose to go to Valmiera, which is the biggest city in Vidzeme with good further connections.

-The most prominent protected areas mentioned above are not the only ones worth visiting.
+The most prominent protected areas mentioned above are not the only ones worth looking at when you visit Latvia.
 There are also smaller nature areas that you might be interested in.
 Such are:

 “Lake Pape” Nature Park